paulwexler/opinions/on_coding/README.md

 and call it.

 There are problems with this approach.

-The DuckParser and the DuckMaster are tightly coupled.
+* One clue is that both the DuckParser and DuckMaster have to dispatch on the indicated command.
+  This is a symptom of the tight coupling between them.
-The DuckParser is not cohesive as it knows the options and arguments of all the supported commands.
+* The DuckParser is not cohesive as it knows the options and arguments of all the supported commands.
-The DuckMaster is not cohesive as it contains all of the commands and all the common code.
+* The DuckMaster is not cohesive as it contains all of the commands and all the common code.

 In order to add a new command
 we'd have to understand the entire design